Informed and Effective Treatments for Your Patient

 What is your greatest challenge when a patient walks through your door?

-If the patient is a newly diagnosed patient, for most oncologists, it is not being certain of response to standard-of-care therapy.
-If it is a patient for whom standard-of-care has already failed, it is determining what treatment options may be available for the patient.
-If the patient has a type of cancer that is poorly responsive to treatment, it is deciding the next course of action.
-You are dealing with situations that limit your options because of challenges in predicting responsiveness to therapy, particularly when time is limited.
+If the patient is a newly diagnosed patient, for most oncologists, it is not being certain of response to standard care therapy.
+If it is a patient for whom standard care has already failed, it is determining what treatment options may be available for the patient.
+If the patient has been diagnosed with an indication that is poorly responsive to treatment, it is deciding the next course of action.
+You are dealing with situations that limit your options because of challenges in predicting responsiveness to therapy, when time is limited.

-Cellworks assists interpretation of heterogeneity in a patient’s tumor genomic profiling using computational mathematics and bio-simulation to create the patient’s genomic profile, and understand the biochemical molecular pathways and disease phenotypes for effective clinical outcomes.
-Our reports provide you with actionable suggestions, each with a transparent causative rationale.
+Cellworks assists interpretation of heterogeneity in a patient’s tumor genomic profiling using computational mathematics and biosimulation.The patient disease model is created to understand the biochemical molecular pathways and clinical outcomes of treatment on disease phenotypes.
+Cellworks Therapy Response Index (TRI) reports provide you with actionable suggestions, each with a transparent causative rationale.

 VENTURATM Ideal Combination: